-STAGE developed interactive exhibits for the Field Museum’s Night of Ideas: Alive! event hosted by the Consulate General of France in Chicago and the Museum of Science and Industry's Columbian Ball which have helped STAGE prototype concepts of superposition, entanglement and teleportation with general audiences.
+STAGE has also developed exhibits for the Field Museum’s Night of Ideas: Alive! event hosted by the Consulate General of France in Chicago and the Museum of Science and Industry's Columbian Ball which have helped STAGE test interactive play and the concepts of superposition, entanglement and teleportation with general audiences.

 - In Kung Fu Motion, Professor Shaw employed motion capture and other cutting-edge technologies to bring a long-deceased kung fu master, and his singular techniques, back to life on film.
 The digital wizardry of Shaw and his team enabled the culture and traditions of martial arts and of Hong Kong to be preserved, communicated, and passed down to future generations.